TechnicalPursuit/TIBET/doc/markdown/tibet-lint.1.md

 filter file names.
 If the filter begins and ends with / it is treated as a regular expression for purposes of file filtering.

-`--force` overrides any information found in .tibetlint.json which would otherwise keep lint from looking at files it thinks haven't changed since the last run.
+`--clean` overrides any information found in .tibetlint.json which would otherwise keep lint from looking at files it thinks haven't changed since the last run.
 This is a flag you should always include in your CI / build configurations.